best-of-lists/best-of-generator/README.md

     </tr>
     <tr>
         <td><code>license</code></td>
         <td>License of the project.
-If set, license information from GitHub or package managers will be overwritten.</td>
+If set, license information from GitHub or package managers will be overwritten.
+Can be a custom URL pointing to more information in case it is not a standard license. `allowed_licenses` must be set to "all" or contain the URL in order to show the project.</td>
     </tr>
     <tr>
         <td><code>description</code></td>